 FPL DeSoto Next Generation Solar Energy Center

 At Florida’s first-ever solar energy center, 90,500 solar panels move into position to catch the sun’s rays.
 The largest of its kind in the nation when it opened in 2009, this facility continues to serve customers using photovoltaic, or “PV,” technology – a process for converting sunshine directly into electricity for our customers.
-It works for you during the day, when the sun is not hiding behind clouds, producing about 52,000 MWh of electricity annually.
-That’s enough to power about 3,000 homes.
+It works for you during the day, when the sun is not hiding behind clouds, generating 25 megawatts of clean, zero-emissions energy.
+That’s enough to power about 5,000 homes.

 The emissions-free center is estimated to help us eliminate nearly 37,000 metric tons of greenhouse gases each year and thousands of barrels of oil, making it a clean and energy independent way to bring you electricity.